AlexxSeven/project-docs/blog/melodicl/2023-10-7-melodi-change-v1-2-0.md

 - Support for BloomFogEnvironment added, options can be found under the `BeatSaber Options` Menu! (uses code from [/github/kaitlyndotmoe](https://github.com/kaitlyndotmoe/BeatSaberShaderTools)).
 - Added Thry version checks and warnings for extremely outdated and/or missing installs.
 - Added Axis settings to the `AudioLink > Object Rotation` menu.
+- Added `Light ID #` options to `BeatSaber Settings > Custom Colors Override` to pull from the global light IDs like platform light objects.
 - (⭐) Added a `Scene Light Illumination` under the `custom` mode of light color options.
 - (⭐) Added `Scene Light Direction` under the light direction option.
 - (⭐) Added warning for Scene lighting and Scene Light Dir options to clarify they require a mod that creates scene lights.